-Think about all the processes and systems you have that require an internet connection: your phone system, payment processors, online booking, email, your website.
+Think about all the processes and systems you have that require an internet connection: your phone system, payment processors, online booking, email, and your website.
 It could be catastrophic for your business since every minute of downtime equates to an average loss of $5,600.

 The solution to downtime is redundant systems.
 Does your provider have diverse building entries and metro fiber rings?
 These kick redundancies kick on when your initial system fails, allowing you to still function as a business.
 Does your provider include this in their service, or is there an extra cost?

 When evaluating a business internet provider, ask them about their uptime availability.
 Uptime is written as a percentage and indicates the amount of time over the course of one year your internet service will be up and available: